marcingolenia/mcode/src/pages/blog/2020-05-23-technology_radar.md

 To make Nemewashi even more effective we can build consensus on different levels.
 Before we introduce the idea before a broad audience we may try to discuss it with a "friendly team" and gain their insight and probably their support.
 #### Genchi genbutsu
 Genchi genbutsu is extremely straightforward - go and see yourself.
 Technology radar will enforce on decision triggering people to make their hands dirty to have some proofs and a ready list of pros and cons.
 If not then they should fail on building consensus (Nemewashi).
-I love the connection between Nemewashi and Genchi genbutsu as this hits directly the kind of architects that I hate: non-coding architects.
+I love the connection between Nemewashi and Genchi genbutsu as this hits directly the bad practice known as "non-coding architect".

 The other side of genchi genbutsu in the light of technology radar is that even if a person will make some valid points baked with research and POC but the actual use of the technology (*Trial*) will turn out to not work well in the real project the person for sure will be informed at the latest on next technology radar meeting that it simply didn't work well in given context.
 The person should see why and learn from it - do the Hansei (do the reflection).